Coronavirus impact on SATs 2021

 Are SATs still going ahead in 2021?

-Updated 06 January 2021: In recognition of the challenges posed by the pandemic, the Department of Education have now cancelled both KS1 and KS2 SATs tests for 2021.
+Updated 20 March 2021: In recognition of the challenges posed by the pandemic, the Department of Education has now cancelled both KS1 and KS2 SATs tests for 2021.
 The aim is that with the pressures of KS1 and KS2 SATs lifted, primary schools will have some space to address the urgent issues of educational recovery.

 The summary of changes caused by COVID in 2021 are as follows for Primary school children:

-- The Year 1 phonics check will take place as usual in 2021.
+- The Year 1 phonics check is cancelled in 2021.

 - All KS1 SATs for Year 2 pupils are cancelled in 2021.